PhilipWinchester/PhilipWinchester.github.io/_posts/2019-09-16-dixons-cole-model.md

 ## Conclusions
-Firstly, lets have a couple of notes on the results:
+Firstly, lets have a few notes on the results:

 - West Brom, Stoke, Swansea etc aren't in the Premier League?
 Why do they appear in the results?
 That's because they have been since the 17/18 season!
 Recall, that our dataset goes two seasons back.
 - Are Norwich really the third biggest attacking threat in the league?
 Probably not, but Norwich have only played 5 games in the Premier League over the last few years and putting three goals in against Man City (who according to the results have the strongest defense in the league) in the weekend will have boosted their attacking threat massively.
 I expect the attacking strength for Norwich to go down as the season progresses.